-Option 3: From the SinMap menu, choose Use Existing Calibration Region Grid.
+Option 3: From the SINMAP Initialization menu, choose Use Existing Calibration Region Grid.

-This item will be highlighted if there is an existing calibration regions grid in the study directory.
+This item will add any existing calibration regions grid in the study folder; otherwise it will show the Browse Dialog allowing user to select the calibration regions grid.
 If you have previously created a calibration regions grid and wish to continue using it, this is the selection to choose.

-4.6 Adding Landslides to the View
+4.5 Adding Landslides to the Map